 The University of New Hampshire (UNH) is committed to supporting the welfare and safety of its students, faculty, staff and visitors.
-UNH's Emergency Operations Plan (EOP) for Parsons Hall establishes guidelines, procedures, and organizational structure for response to potential critical incidents that may occur.
-This plan is written to specifically address emergencies that may occur at Parsons Hall.
+UNH's Emergency Operations Plan (EOP) for Kingsbury Hall establishes guidelines, procedures, and organizational structure for response to potential critical incidents that may occur.
+This plan is written to specifically address emergencies that may occur at Kingsbury Hall.
 The basic structure of the plan is modeled after UNH's Emergency Procedures Program.

-Parsons Hall primarily houses the Chemistry Department including the chemistry laboratories and is located on Academic Way on the South side of the campus.
+Kingsbury Hall is home to the College of Engineering and Physical Sciences as well as the Departments of Mathematics and Statistics and Computer Science and is located on Academic Way on the South side of the campus.

 The purpose of this plan is to establish clear guidelines regarding UNH employees' responses to emergencies, including fire, chemical spills or releases, power outages, acts of violence and injury/illness.
 This EOP is developed to provide for the safety of the UNH community and follows the basic elements contained in the Occupational Safety and Health Administration (OSHA) regulation for emergency action planning contained in 29 CFR 1910.38.
-The EOP details the actions that UNH employees will be expected to take in response at Parsons Hall to an emergency and identifies certain individuals that have an emergency response role.
+This EOP details the actions that UNH employees will be expected to take in response at Kingsbury Hall to an emergency and identifies certain individuals that have an emergency response role.

-For questions or concerns regarding this plan, contact the Director of Environmental Health & Safety at 862-2571.
+For questions or concerns regarding this plan, contact UNH's Director of Environmental Health & Safety at 862-2571.